Environmental Management

 We disseminate information on a variety of topics throughout the company on a monthly basis, including familiar seasonal themes and environmental issues surrounding our company.
 In June, Environment Month provides an opportunity to think about a sustainable global environment.
 We conduct activities such as beautifying the area around our plants and holding environmental quizzes to contribute to the community and raise environmental awareness.

-Environmental Education Achievements in FY2023 [Shinko Group in Japan]
+Environmental Education Achievements in FY2024 [Shinko Group in Japan]

 When nonconformity items are revealed by audits, we analyze the causes from multiple perspectives and promptly make improvements.
 In addition, the results of audits, including conforming items, were shared in the entire company in an effort to continuously improve the management system.

-In FY2023, compliance with laws and regulations and recognition of internal standards were added as priority check items.
+In FY2024, we conducted audits focusing on compliance with laws and regulations and the thorough implementation of related internal rules as priority check items.

 We have taken corrective action on all audit findings.

-Percentage of Shinko Group Business Sites with ISO 14001 Certification
+Percentage of ISO 14001 Certification for Shinko Group

 List of Business Sites with ISO 14001 Certification